ofiwg/libfabric/man/fi_opx.7.md

 Open MPI 4.1.2a1 (Older version of Open MPI will not work).
 MPICH 3.4.2.

-Currently, this provider is PIO-only.
-SDMA is not supported at this time.

 Usage:

 If using with OpenMPI 4.1.x, disable UCX and openib transports.